drkblog/static-site/content/page/privacy.en.md

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of July 25, 2012 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of November 7, 2021 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 Your continued use of the Service after we post any modifications to the Privacy Policy on this page will constitute your acknowledgment of the modifications and your consent to abide and be bound by the modified Privacy Policy.